 The Region’s Most Prestigious Address for Golf

-It was February 23, 1903.
-Six Toledoans led by S.P.
-Jermain, gathered at the Spitzer Building downtown to sign the letter of incorporation for the Inverness Club.
-S.P.
+On February 23, 1903, six Toledoans led by S.P.
+Jermain, gathered to sign the letter of incorporation for the Inverness Club.
 Jermain was unquestionably the father of golf in Toledo, but he was also a major figure in the development of competitive golf, as we know it today.
 He designed Ottawa Park Golf Course (the oldest public course west of New York City) and was the first President of Inverness Club.
 Impressively, he is credited for conceptualizing and suggesting the Ryder Cup format, one of the most hotly contested golf events in the world.

-It could be argued that Inverness Club served as a gateway to professional golf’s western expansion.
-Before 1937, no club located outside of the original thirteen colonies, hosted multiple U.S. Open Championships, other than Inverness Club and the Chicago Golf Club, which hosted its last championship in 1911.
+Arguably, Inverness Club served as a gateway to professional golf’s western expansion.
+Before 1937, no club located outside of the original thirteen colonies, hosted multiple U.S. Open Championships, other than Inverness Club and the Chicago Golf Club, which hosted its last U.S. Open championship in 1911.

-Thinking about the historical significance of Inverness Club in the professional sporting world; only Shinnecock Hills Golf Club in Long Island, and Fenway Park, home of the Boston Red Sox, have longer histories of hosting professional sports championships.
-From the 1920 U.S. Open to the 2011 U.S. Senior Open, Inverness Club has hosted major championships – a 91 year span.
+Thinking about the historical significance of Inverness Club in the professional sporting world; only a handful of golf clubs, including Shinnecock Hills Golf Club, Merion Golf Club, and The Country Club, along with baseball’s Fenway Park, home of the Boston Red Sox, have longer histories of hosting professional sports championships.
+From the 1920 U.S. Open to the 2021 Solheim Cup, Inverness Club will have hosted championships over a 101-year span.
 Take a Tour of Inverness Club’s Major Championships.
 The grounds and facilities of Inverness Club are truly a national treasure in professional sports; not unlike that of Fenway Park in the game of baseball.

 God measures men by what they are